adrybakov/wulfric/docs/source/user-guide/conventions/cell.rst

 include more than one lattice point.

 Note, that in the individual pages for Bravais lattices standardized cells are written in the default orientation as in the SC paper.
-However, Wulfric deals with arbitrary orientation of the the cell (consequently, the crystal) and automatically recomputes relative coordinates of the high symmetry k-points with respect to the orientation of the crystall (i.e. given ``cell``).
+However, wulfric deals with arbitrary orientation of the the cell (consequently, the crystal) and automatically recomputes relative coordinates of the high symmetry k-points with respect to the orientation of the crystall (i.e. given ``cell``).
 Standardization